-16.7 The adhesive is prepared with the required amount of water (see section 1), and mixed with a paddle mixer until the desired consistency is achieved.
+16.8 The adhesive is prepared with the required amount of clean water (see section 1.1) and mixed with a paddle mixer until the desired consistency is achieved.
 After allowing the adhesive to rest for 5 minutes, it is stirred again.
-The adhesive is applied in a continuous line around the perimeter of the board with six additional dabs of adhesive distributed uniformly over the remaining surface - at least 40% of the board should be covered (see Figure 4).
-Alternatively, it can be applied over the entire face of the insulation board using a notched trowel.
+The adhesive is applied in a continuous line around the perimeter of the board (at least 30 mm wide) with at least six additional dabs of adhesive (approximately 80 to 120 mm in diameter) distributed uniformly over the remaining surface, to achieve at least 40% coverage of the board.
+Alternatively, for even and smooth substrates, the whole insulation board can be coated with adhesive using a notched trowel to produce a coat 2 to 5 mm in thickness.
+The insulation board should be immediately placed on the substrate and pressed into place.